tasc-nmamit/notes-sem5-2023/NNDL/Deep Learning.md

 Q. explain vanishing gradient problem with an example.
 Q. Explain exploding gradient problem with an example.

-Definition: It is the internal state of the neuron.
+**Definition**: It is the internal state of the neuron.
 It represents is used to convert the input signal of ANN node to an output signal.

 It is applied to the weighted sum of inputs and biases of the neuron.